 With the coronavirus pandemic confining many of us to our homes for extended periods of time and leaving many without work or on furlough.
 In these times, routine may feel hard to come by.
 But, now more than ever, routine and structure are essential in our days.

-One simple thing we can do in our daily lives to add structure is to make the bed every morning.
+One simple thing you can do in your daily life to add structure is making your bed every morning.
 For some, this may seem like a no-brainer, but it actually may not be as common a practice as we expect!

 A recent poll found that just 55% of respondents made their bed every morning during lockdown, suggesting almost half of us aren’t bothered about straightening our sheets out after we’ve slept on them.

 But whether you make your bed or not, what does it matter?
 We’ve done some research and found 5 reasons why a tidy bed can help bring a tidy mind.

 5 Reasons You Should Start Making Your Bed

 Making your bed every morning ensures you have an achievable task that you can complete almost as soon as you wake up, making it easier to develop a reliable morning routine by breaking it down into simpler steps.